Climate Action Toolkit

 ATTIC, FLOOR, WALL INSULATION INCENTIVES

 -The Ease program (NEW) provides 80% cost coverage for things like insulation, duct sealing, and whole-home air sealing.
 See this video and sign up on the Marin County Interest Form.
-See the eligibility table at the top of this toolkit (120% Area Median Income Levels in Marin) (limited availability until March 2026).
+See the eligibility table at the top of this toolkit (120% Area Median Income Levels in Marin).

 Action 6-20.
 Seal and insulate heating ducts